• Skip to primary navigation

 • To make the berry compote, add the blueberries, strawberries, lemon juice and caster sugar to a saucepan and heat gently until the blueberries start to release their juices then simmer for 5 minutes or until the mixture becomes slightly thicker.
 Remove the compote from the heat and set aside.

-• In a bowl large, whisk together the egg and milk.
-Add the vanilla extract and ground cinnamon and continue to whisk.
+• In a shallow bowl large, whisk together the egg and milk.
+Add the vanilla extract and ground cinnamon and continue to whisk until combined well.

-• Heat a large non-stick frying pan on a low heat and add the butter.
-While the butter is melting, dip a slice of the bread in the wet mixture, turning to coat both sides.
-Place the bread in the frying pan and then repeat the process with the other slice of bread.
+• Heat a large non-stick frying pan on a medium heat and add the butter.
+While the butter is melting, dip a slice of the brioche bread into the wet mixture by laying it flat.
+Turn the bread over to soak the other side then place the bread in the frying pan.
+Repeat the process with the other slice of bread.
+Cook for 3 minutes then use a spatula to turn the bread onto the other side and cook for another 3 minutes.
+Both sides should be golden brown.
+Serve with the berry compote.

 Reader Interactions